ericmjl/thesis/introduction.md

-# Chapter 1: A Primer on the Influenza A Virus
+# A Primer on the Influenza A Virus

 This thesis describes the development and application of a phylogenetic heuristic for detecting reassortant influenza viruses.